openshift-scale/workloads/docs/mastervertical.md

 Default: `1000`
 Maximum number of projects that will be created by the mastervertical workload.
 Typically much higher values are used than the default for large scale tests.

+### PPROF_COLLECT
+Default: `false`
+If you'd like to enable pprof profile data collection of kubeapiserver and prometheus through conprof(https://github.com/conprof/conprof).
+Enabling this will create a few services to collect profiles from the apiserver pods and then create a conprof tarball in the pbench tarball

 ### EXPECTED_MASTERVERTICAL_DURATION
 Default: `600`
 Pass/fail criteria.
 Value to determine if MasterVertical workload executed in duration expected.